gameblabla/CSE2/README.md

 * JAPANESE=1 to enable the Japanese-language build (instead of the unofficial Aeon Genesis English translation)
 * FIX_BUGS=1 to fix certain bugs (see [src/Bug Fixes.txt](src/Bug%20Fixes.txt))
 * WINDOWS=1 to enable Windows-only features like a unique file/taskbar icon, and system font loading (needed for the font setting in Config.dat to do anything)
+* NONPORTABLE=1 to enable bits of code that aren't portable, but needed for accuracy

 ## Running